udityalaad/FeedForward_MLP_Classifier/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
   This is a multi-layer perceptron neural network created from scratch, using the backpropagation learning algorithm based on Gradient Descent.
-The network is custom configurable and can be applied to input from varying domains.
+The network is custom configurable and can be applied to inputs from varying domains.

   The network is supervised and is intended for non-linear classification problems, which would be not possible to be solved with a simple Perceptron network.